Home Donate New Search Gallery How-To Books Links Workshops About Contact

 You can flick the big front control ring with one fingertip.
 This is worlds better than the dorky top-mounted thing on the G10 and G11.

-The most important potential improvement from Canon's "high sensitivity sensor" isn't at high ISOs, which are used infrequently, but at low ISO 80.
-Sadly all compact cameras have sensors so tiny that even at ISO 80 they are very noisy and use firmware noise reduction, which smudges over details.
-A compact at ISO 80 is about as noisy as a DSLR at ISO 800, so hopefully this somewhat improved sensor will help quality in good light where I need is most.
+The "high sensitivity sensor" is a great help shooting at low ISO 80 in daylight, too.
+Compact cameras have sensors so tiny that even at ISO 80 they are very noisy and use firmware noise reduction, which smudges over details.
+A compact at ISO 80 is about as noisy as a DSLR at ISO 800, and the S90 gives me much cleaner, clearer files at ISO 80 than any other compact.

-4.)
-Better resolution than 12MP cameras, meaning fewer pixels.
+Better means fewer pixels.
 Compact cameras have way too many pixels today.
 This makes them noisy and chokes-out details.
 Fewer pixels is a better choice.
 I usually shoot my cameras set to around 6MP, so the fat 10MP sensors of the G11 and S90 are much better ideas than 12MP and 15MP sensors jammed into other compact cameras.
 Finally, someone is getting serious in fixing the resolution problem.

 5.)
 Amber/Blue and Magenta/Green White Balance trims!